USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 In general, the Consumer Module uses exogenous inputs from the analysis context, and endogenous inputs from the Producer Module.
 The exogenous inputs may include data such as fuel prices, existing vehicle stock, and specific modeling parameters, for example, the parameters used in estimations of vehicle ownership and use decisions.
 The analysis context must also contain the inputs required to define projections of vehicle ownership and use in the absence of any policy alternatives being analyzed.
 These projections might be provided directly as inputs to the Consumer Module, such as projections of vehicle ownership from the Annual Energy Outlook (AEO), or generated within the Consumer Module based on exogenous inputs, including future demographic or macroeconomic trends.
 Endogenous inputs are factors determined within the model and passed to the Consumer Module from the Producer Module.
 They may include vehicle prices and other relevant vehicle attributes, such as fuel consumption rate.
 Because the Consumer Module’s internal representation of consumer decisions can be defined by the user, the specific exogenous and endogenous inputs required will depend on the models, methods, and assumptions specified by the user.
 The vehicle attributes needed as inputs to the Consumer Module are determined by the methods used to estimate new vehicle sales, the market shares of vehicles demanded, used vehicle reregistration, and new and used vehicle use.
 For example, vehicle attributes used to define market classes must be included as inputs from the Producer Module.
 As an additional example, if the user defines vehicle sales responses to differ based on consumer income, the user must ensure that income is included in the analysis context inputs.

 **Outputs of the Consumer Module**
 The Consumer Module produces two categories of outputs: sales estimates during the iterative Phase 1, and stock and use estimates during the non-iterative Phase 2.
 During the iterative phase, outputs of the Consumer Module, including new vehicle sales and responsive market shares (explained in the following section), are fed back to the Producer Module for iteration and convergence.
-See `phase1`_ for more information on what happens during Phase 1, and `Iteration and Convergence`_ for more detailed information on how OMEGA estimates iteration and convergence between the Producer and Consumer modules.
+See `phase1`_ for more information on what happens during Phase 1, and :numref:`Iteration and Convergence` for more detailed information on how OMEGA estimates iteration and convergence between the Producer and Consumer modules.
 Once that convergence is achieved, the Consumer Module estimates the outputs of the stock of vehicles, including both new and reregistered used vehicles, and VMT, which are used by the Effects Module.

 Market Class Definitions
 ------------------------